In Person Run Workshop

 Why Cadence what about Virtual Run Club?

-VRC is a program Rachel Spurrier and I co-host.
-It has much of the same themes except Rachel programs run workouts for us and shares her expertise as a running coach.
+VRC is a 7 week virtual coaching program Rachel Spurrier and I co-host.
+It has much of the same themes except it's 7 weeks where participants get support and guidance throughout.

 This course could be viewed as a precursor to VRC.
-We won't have programmed weekly runs, we'll development framework to get you back out there on your own.
+We'll development framework to get you out there on your own - you might want to join Virtual Run Club in the future to really deep dive on your running practice and get comprehensive support

 While I am not a running coach, rehab and pre-hap are my specialties which means I know all about how to strengthen muscles and ligaments and shift posture to ensure our running is safe and sustainable.